jeremyng123/NLPPDFExtractorDummy/README.md

 Unfulfilled Tasks
 ------------------
-- NLP to recognize entities fromt text and assign them to the correct entities.
+- Recognize entities from text and assign them to the correct entities.
-- Creating a JSON
+- Creating a JSON file.